 Something that usually works is to keep the composition the simplest you can in order to avoid elements that might make the viewer lose the attention/interest for the main subject.

 If you edit your photos, this is a good moment to work on your vision too.
 Editing has a huge role in conveying emotions.
 Before starting editing a photo, take a moment to think what are the elements in the photo that moves you (that caught your attention).
 Your mission is to edit the photo in a way that these elements out-stand from the rest of the photo.
 This is quite an extensive subject, so if you are interested to have a look at the article I wrote an article about How to post-process your images according to your photographic vision.
 It will give you a good starting point.

 #7.
 Build something with your photos

-Once you have some finished photos that shows your vision, do something with them.
+Once you have some finished photos that show your vision, do something with them.
 One option is to print them and hang them in a place you can see them often.
 By looking at your photos you will realize if they are really conveying your vision or not.
-If you don´t look at the photos any more because they are somewhere in a external memory, they won´t sink on you.
+If you don´t look at the photos anymore because they are somewhere in an external memory, they won´t sink on you.
 In addition, if somebody else is coming to your place and see the photos, you can talk with them about them and check if you manage to convey what you wanted.

 For printing, it is always great to find a high quality developing place and work with them.
 Printing in high quality is a world on its own.
 You need to take care of color calibration, know a little about paper quality, check the printing resolution… If this sounds too much for you right now, forget about high-quality printing and find a printing lab you like and that will make the printing experience for you easier and nicer.
 Prints for working in your vision don´t need to be huge or expensive.
 I rather print the photos in lower quality that not printing them because it is too expensive or too complicated.
 I personally print the photos to work on my vision in lower quality labs and I send my absolute favorite photos to be printed in high quality.